GeoMigrata/dotMigrata/src/README.md

 4. **Dependency Inversion**: Higher layers depend on abstractions
 5. **Immutability**: Prefer immutable objects where appropriate
 6. **Validation**: Validate at construction time
+7. **Type Safety**: Use object references instead of IDs in domain layer

 ---